rysonw/Ryson_Requests/README.md

 # Pre-Work - Ryson Requests

-Ryson Requests is a Light & Sound Memory game to apply for CodePath's SITE Program.
+Ryson Requests is a Light & Sound Memory game to apply for CodePath's SalesForce Program.

 Submitted by: Ryson W. Wong